MackVali/creator_app/docs/profile-redesign-plan.md

 **Goal**: Ensure every new module/action is instrumented and comparable to the legacy profile performance.

 **Use this prompt**:
-> "Generate a PRD for `Analytics & Experimentation Framework` capturing event schemas, click-through funnels, A/B test setup, and dashboards.
+> "Implement the `Analytics & Experimentation Framework`: capture event schemas, click-through funnels, A/B test setup, and dashboards.
 Document success metrics aligned with premium profile goals."

 **Primary outcomes**
 - Unified event taxonomy for profile interactions (CTA clicks, module impressions, conversions).